RAufschlaeger/cRID/README.md

+# Experiments on Person Re-ID using Cross-Modal Intelligence

+This work is mostly based on the repository [https://github.com/michuanhaohao/reid-strong-baseline](https://github.com/michuanhaohao/reid-strong-baseline) (README: [Bag of Tricks and A Strong ReID Baseline](#bag-of-tricks-and-a-strong-reid-baseline), License: LICENCE (REID-STRONG-BASELINE) copy.md (MIT)).
+We are grateful using their work and aware to stand on the shoulders of giants.

+All adapted files are commented.

+---
+---
+---

 # Bag of Tricks and A Strong ReID Baseline

 Bag of Tricks and A Strong Baseline for Deep Person Re-identification.
 CVPRW2019, Oral.